Lucas1981/dynamic-agents-in-c/README.md

 I also add a sound queue, that stages sounds to be played and then at the end of the loop plays all the sounds that were staged during the loop - I like that pattern which doesn't interrupt the ongoing loop by already starting to play the sounds.
 I got that from the book Game Programming Patterns by Robert Nystrom.

 I also hope to "skin" the game differently from the wireframe like stick figures I now use as placeholders.
 I have an idea for what the game could be like, but I'll still need to flesh that out.
 That will probably be another repository though.

-Todo list:
-- Add the logic for the title and pause screens.
-- Tweak movement boundary and player speed